jamesrcole/dispGol/README.md

 --------------

 Current version 0.1

+  * 2012-05-28: added caching of the display objects (some exceptions, see technicalNotes.txt)

   * 2012-05-28: fixed problem with incorrect size of timeDisp backgrounds (shown behind the grids) only having the correct size when the grids had the same number of rows as columns.